ADMISSIONS FOR MASTER OF ARTS IN COUNSELING

 1. A completed official graduate application form (sent to Admissions);

-5. A two-page, double-spaced, typed personal goal statement sent to the Dean of the College of Counseling, Education, and Business, Dr. Carolyn White.
-The goal statement should provide some background information, the reason the candidate has chosen counseling as a profession, and some future professional goals.
+4. A two-page, double-spaced, typed personal goal statement sent to the Dean of the College of Counseling, Education, and Business, Dr. Carolyn White.
+The goal statement should provide some background information; the reason the applicant has chosen counseling as a profession; why the applicant believes he or she will be able to form effective counseling relationships; how the applicant demonstrates respect for cultural differences; and some future professional goals.

 Admission to Graduate Studies at University of Holy Cross is based on the evaluation of the applicant’s personal, professional, and academic records by the Graduate Faculty.
 The University recruits qualified applicants from diverse sociocultural backgrounds who display professional promise, intellectual achievement, personal character, and educational commitment.
 At a minimum, applicants are expected to have the following academic qualifications: